A Franchise Lawyer Who Can Help Clients Address Misclassification Issues

 In most cases, the relationship between employer and employee is relatively straightforward.
 However, as the gig economy continues to grow and franchisors create new and innovative franchise structures, the traditional definition of “employee” has begun to evolve.
 The courts and the law are struggling to keep up, and recent developments challenge the very framework of franchising.
 As a result, misclassification is a growing issue for many franchisees and franchisors.

 Unfortunately, you can’t wait for the law to settle.
-At Luther Firm, PC, we stay ahead of these developments, both in California and beyond, to provide our clients with timely and relevant legal advice.
+At Luther Lanard, PC, we stay ahead of these developments, both in California and beyond, to provide our clients with timely and relevant legal advice.

 What is Misclassification?